aerofs/ssmp/README.md

   - `payload` is the message payload to be sent to the peer

-If no peer with the requested identifier are currently connected, the server MUST send a `404` response.
+If no peer with the requested identifier is currently connected, the server MUST send a `404` response.

 Otherwise it MUST send the following event to the given peer: